Here are some cool, exotic scales. Some of these scales are known under many names and sometimes there are multiple scales referred to one name.

 Hirajoshi … a Japanese pentatonic scale.

 Hungarian Scale … comparable with the Harmonic minor and often used in Indian classical music.

 Iwato … Japanese pentatonic scale.

-Japanese Scale … also called “In Sen Scale” and is built like a pentatonic scale.
+Japanese Scale … also called “In Sen Scale” and is a pentatonic scale type.

 Lydian b7 Scale … a scale also referred to as Acoustic Scale and Overtone Scale.